Understanding the Research-Practice Gap in Visualization Design Guidelines: Introduction

 We employed a two-phase mixed-methods approach to explore these questions.
 We first collected data visualization \textit{design guidelines} in the wild by conducting a keyword-based web search, and then conducted a qualitative content analysis to characterize their attributes.
 Our findings revealed a concentration of guidelines on basic charts and task types and identified three distinctive categories of the guidelines: \textit{problem-solving}, \textit{enhancement}, and \textit{alternative suggestion}.
 To understand the agreement and discrepancies between guidelines and empirical research, we analyzed how they are aligned with each other; we focused on empirical studies that evaluate user performance across various visualization designs~\cite{lam2011empirical}.
-The alignment analysis revealed some inconsistencies between guidelines and their associated empirical evidence.
-Although mixed findings are typical in empirical research, this result implies that these nuances might not be communicated to practitioners.
-Furthermore, empirical studies not yet mapped to guidelines suggest new areas for guideline development, while guidelines without empirical backing offer avenues for fresh empirical research.
+The alignment analysis revealed inconsistencies between mapped guidelines and their associated empirical evidence, highlighting a disconnect between research findings and practitioner-facing guidelines.
+Unmapped studies suggest areas for new guidelines, while unsupported guidelines offer opportunities for empirical research.